Richard Culatta: State of Rhode Island

-International Society for Technology in Education
+ISTE+ASCD

-Currently, Culatta is the CEO of ISTE.
-This society creates standards for using technology in education.
+Currently, Culatta is the CEO of ISTE+ASCD.
+This nonprofit creates standards for using technology in education.
 A current focus for Culatta and ISTE is finding ways to use technology to close equity gaps and redefine Digital Citizenship.
+ISTE+ASCD is also the leading provider of teacher training and thought leadership around the use of AI in education.
+In 2023 ISTE merged with ASCD to help ensure all students have access to high quality learning experiences.